jyu-1/memory-card/README.md

 # One Piece Memory Card Game

-This project was made using create react app.
+This project was created using create-react-app.\
-The rule of this game is to pick a card that has not been picked.
+The rule of this game is to pick a card that has not been picked.\
 Every successful selection gives you 1 point.
-Picking a card that has already been picked resets your point back to zero and the game resets.
+Picking a card that has already been picked resets your point back to zero and the game ends.\
-Max point is 10.
+Max point is 10.\
+Functional components and hooks are used instead of class components.

 ## Live Preview